Modelling multivariate extreme value distributions via Markov trees: Estimation and modelling

 Moreover, if $\bm{T}^{\star}_{\lambda}$ is a singleton, with unique element $\tree_{\lambda}^{\star}$, then, with probability tending to one, $\hat{\bm{T}}_{\lambda}^{\star}$ is a singleton too and its unique element $\hat{\tree}_{\lambda}^{\star}$ satisfies

 \end{proposition}

-By the consistency of the empirical estimator of Kendall's $\tau$ \citep[Example~12.5]{V00}, a similar result as in Proposition~\ref{pro:consitency_lambda} holds for $\hat{\bm{T}}_{\tau}^{\star}$ as well.
-The assertion and the proof are completely similar to those for $\lambda$ and are omitted for brevity.
+We stress that Proposition~\ref{pro:consitency_lambda} holds for a general max-stable distribution $G$ which can be either tree-based or not.
+In case $G$ has a dependence structure linked to the tree $\tree$ and the set $\bm{T}_{\lambda}^{\star}$ is a singleton, then there is a true tree structure $\tree$ and by Proposition~\ref{pro:uniqueness} and~\ref{pro:consitency_lambda} we know that the sample-based tree estimator $\hat{\tree}_{\lambda}$ is a consistent estimator of the true tree $\tree$.
+If $G$ is not tree-based, we then are estimating the elements of $\bm{T}_{\lambda}^{\star}$ based on which we proposed to construct the max-stable distribution $G_M$ and in this case Proposition~\ref{pro:consitency_lambda} ensures that the tree estimate we obtain is, with probability tending to one, an element of $\bm{T}_{\lambda}^{\star}$.
+If, further, $\bm{T}_{\lambda}^{\star}$ is a singleton with element $\tree_{\lambda}^{\star}$, then $\hat{\tree}_{\lambda}^{\star}$ is a consistent estimator of $\tree_{\lambda}^{\star}$.

 Once all edge weights $\hat{\omega}_{ab}$ have been computed, Prim's algorithm is used to find a global optimizer $\hat{\tree}_{\omega}^{\star}$ in \eqref{eq:tree_star_est}, the solution being unique if all edge weights are distinct.
 The time complexity of this procedure to find a tree with $d$ nodes is $\mathcal{O}(d^{2})$, see \citet{P57} and \citet[Theorem~12.2]{P98}.
-The algorithm is given in Appendix~\ref{subsec:Algorithm}.
+The algorithm is given in \mdf{Section~S2 of the Supplementary Material}.

+\begin{remark} Another possible edge weight, although it is not commonly used in the field of extreme value theory, is Kendalls' $\tau$.
+The upper tail dependence coefficient of a random vector is the same as the one of the max-stable distribution to which it is attracted, and it provides motivation for using this coefficient when given data sampled from a distribution in the domain of attraction of a max-stable distribution.
+For Kendall's $\tau$, however, this argument does not hold: its value can differ considerably between the data-generating distribution and the max-stable distribution to which it is attracted.
+Nevertheless, the method based on Kendall's $\tau$ performs well in the simulations and in the case study in Sections~\ref{sec:Sim} and~\ref{sec:app}, and this is why we discuss it here too.